nsakibuvic/PipeDreams_Backend/README.md

 # PipeDream_BackEnd

-Short description or tagline for your project.
+This app connects to MongoDb and then return 2 apis.

+# Start

+npm run start

+# Test

+npm run test

 ## Create 2 REST APIs to for waiters and cooks

-In this project we are creating 2 apis that will be connected to our front end react app.
+In this project we have created 2 apis that will be connected to our frontend react app.

 ## Features